 WAC 392-172A-05135 Transfer of parental rights to the student at age of majority.
-(1) When a student eligible for special education reaches the age of eighteen or is deemed to have reached the age of majority, consistent with RCW 26.28.010 through 26.28.020, unless the student is declared incapacitated as to person under chapter 11.88 RCW, the following shall occur:
+(1) Subject to subsections (4) and (5) of this section, when a student eligible for special education reaches the age of eighteen or is deemed to have reached the age of majority, consistent with RCW 26.28.010 through 26.28.020:

-- (a) The school district shall provide any notices required under this chapter to both the student and the parents; and - (b) All other rights accorded to parents under the act transfer to the student. - (2) All rights accorded to parents under the act transfer to students at the age of majority who are incarcerated in an adult or juvenile, state, or local correctional institution. - (3) Whenever a school district transfers rights under this section, it shall notify the student and the parents of the transfer of rights.
+- (a) The school district shall provide any notices required under this chapter to both the student and the parents; and - (b) All other rights accorded to parents under the act and this chapter transfer to the student. - (2) All rights accorded to parents under the act transfer to students at the age of majority who are incarcerated in an adult or juvenile, state, or local correctional institution. - (3) Whenever a school district transfers rights under this section, it shall notify the student and the parents of the transfer of rights.